U.K. Prime Minister Boris Johnson tests positive for coronavirus

 He had developed "mild symptoms" in the last 24 hours and was "self-isolating," he said.
 "I will continue to lead the government’s response via video-conference as we fight this virus."

-A U.K. government spokesperson said that Johnson had been tested on the personal advice of Britain's Chief Medical Officer Chris Whitty.
+In a video accompanying his tweet, Johnson said he had "a temperature and a persistent cough," and had taken the test on the advice of Britain's Chief Medical Officer Chris Whitty.

-They added that the test had been carried out at his home, Number 10 Downing Street.
+"So I am working from home and I am self-isolating and that’s entirely the right thing to do, but be in no doubt that I can continue thanks to the wizardry of modern technology to communicate with all my top team, to lead the national fight back against coronavirus," he said.

+He went on to thank the police, teachers and the staff from the National Health Service, as well as the 600,000 people who had volunteered to help the public health system during the crisis.

+"We will get through it, and the way we will get through it is of course by applying with the measures we have heard so much about," he said.
+"The more effectively we all comply with those measures, the faster our country can come through this epidemic and the faster we will bounce back."

-It is not known whether he is staying with his fiance Carrie Symonds, who is several months pregnant.
+It is not known whether he is staying with his fiancee, Carrie Symonds, who is several months pregnant.

+A few hours later, Britain's Health Secretary Matt Hancock tweeted that he had also tested positive.
+He also said his symptoms were mild and that he was working from home and self-isolating.

 On Thursday, Johnson's government announced that another 115 people had died after testing positive for the virus, bringing the total number of deaths to 578.
 The number of confirmed cases rose to 11,658 from 9,529 the day before.